openstack/neutron/TESTING.rst

-Unit test modules should have the same path under neutron/tests/unit/ as the module they target has under neutron/, and their name should be the name of the target module prefixed by 'test_'.
+Unit test modules should have the same path under neutron/tests/unit/ as the module they target has under neutron/, and their name should be the name of the target module prefixed by `test_`.
 This requirement is intended to make it easier for developers to find the unit tests for a given module.

-Similarly, when a test module targets a package, that module's name should be the name of the package prefixed by 'test_' with the same path as when a test targets a module, e.g. ::
+Similarly, when a test module targets a package, that module's name should be the name of the package prefixed by `test_` with the same path as when a test targets a module, e.g. ::

  - target package: neutron.ipam